georgePktts/textminator/README.md

 ## Benchmark
-The following benchmark was executed on a MacBook Pro M1 (16GB RAM) using a synthetic log file generated specifically for performance testing.
+The following benchmark was executed on a MacBook Pro M1 (16GB RAM) using a synthetic log file generated specifically for performance testing using the default rules.

 ### Test File:
 * Size: 2.1 GB